secops-gthub/Eventlog_Visualizer/README.md

 Upon launch, choose to pull Live Logs (last 24 hours) from the local machine or proceed to the dashboard for Manual Import of forensic files.
 2. The Dashboard

-    Add Log: Merge new .evtx or .xml files into your current timeline.
+    Add Log: Merge new .evtx logs into your current timeline.

     Clear Logs: Resets the current investigation and wipes the session memory.